patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tile/tile.md

 ## Usage

-**Tiles can be used as a selection method when**:
+### When to use
-* The selection process would benefit from having the additional visual prominence that tiles provide
+* The selection process would benefit from having the additional visual prominence that tiles provide.
-* The selection includes additional information, like a brief description or an icon
+* The selection includes additional information, like a brief description or an icon.
-* The selection consists of brief, static content
+* The selection consists of brief, static content.
-* There are few (typically 2-6) selections for the user to choose from
+* There are few (typically 2-6) selections for the user to choose from.

-**Use card instead when**:
+### When not to use
-* The option presented to the user includes an action link, button, or overflow menu
+* The option presented to the user includes an action link, button, or overflow menu.
+Instead, use a card.
-* The option presented to the user requires more than 3 lines of content description
+* The option presented to the user requires more than 3 lines of content description.
+Instead, use a card
-*  The option opens an additional resource or triggers an action
+*  The option opens an additional resource or triggers an action.
+Instead, use a card.

 **Example**